Bug #1819

 This one is not a bug, but an unsatisfied change request Hence it won’t go in 1.1.x.

-#25 Updated by Mayer Michael about 8 years ago
+#25 Updated by Mayer Michael over 8 years ago

 ok great!

-#26 Updated by Knödlseder Jürgen over 7 years ago
+#26 Updated by Knödlseder Jürgen almost 8 years ago